ptmotorsport/PT-IMU2CAN/README.md

 ### Target:
 Our product is tailored towards beginning race teams or track club events. \
+### Solution:
-Solution: we offer a low barrier to entry system that does well enough at the base level but can be greatly extended.
+We offer a low barrier to entry system that does well enough at the base level but can be greatly extended.

 ### Product goals:
 - match hardware level accuracy